vpinball/pinmame/src/p2k/README.md

   to 47 is a ball *arriving*.
 The rest are the usual way round.
 * **`(unnamed)`** means the device fired but no table entry covers it.
 On a stock machine that is worth looking at; on 2.x it may be one of the myPinballs additions.
-* **Frame resolution.** The watches sample once per frame, in `p2k_sync_io()`.
-That is fine for lamps and switches and enough to see a coil the test menu is pulsing, but it is not coil-accurate timing, and a stroke shorter than a frame can still be missed.
+* **Frame resolution.** The watches print once per frame, from `p2k_sync_io()`, and show what was published to PinMAME rather than the raw board state.
+A stroke shorter than a frame is *not* missed - it is accumulated on the far side of the boundary, see below - but its length is rounded up to the publish window, so this is not coil-accurate timing.
+To see the board itself, use `P2K_PDBWATCH`, which logs every register write as it happens.

 #### Walking the switch matrix